 LA Legislators, Keep Scenic Rivers Scenic

-This week, the Senate Natural Resources Committee heard arguments for Senator Robert Owen’s bill SB124, to suspend regulations prohibiting the channelization, clearing and snagging, channel realignment, reservoir construction, or dredging operations for drainage purposes in the West Pearl River, from Lock 1 to the Rigolets, in St. Tammany Parish.
+On May 8, the Senate Natural Resources Committee heard arguments for Senator Robert Owen’s bill SB124, to suspend regulations prohibiting the channelization, clearing and snagging, channel realignment, reservoir construction, or dredging operations for drainage purposes in the West Pearl River, from Lock 1 to the Rigolets, in St. Tammany Parish.
 The West Pearl River is designated as a Louisiana Scenic River and is protected from the listed activities without an approved permit from the Louisiana Department of Wildlife and Fisheries.

 SB124, if passed, would remove the West Pearl River from the Scenic River program for a period of 8 years.
 The Louisiana Wildlife Federation opposes removing scenic rivers from the Scenic Rivers System.
 The concerns about making exceptions for a scenic river is that it allows for operations on the river with no state oversight into how the activities would impact the river’s function and values.
 Without specific information to decide on a proposed project, particularly in a sandy-bottomed system as represented by the West Pearl, these activities have the potential of causing upstream bank erosion, increased sedimentation and siltation, and water flow faster downstream, potentially resulting in increased backwater flooding.
 Dredging projects, if not properly designed, can also cause damage to roads and bridges along the river system.
 Interfering with the river’s ability to maintain itself has consequences for communities and wildlife that could be difficult, expensive, and maybe impossible to reverse.